d3fc/d3fc/packages/d3fc-annotation/README.md

 <a name="gridline_xDecorate" href="#gridline_xDecorate">#</a> *gridline*.**xDecorate**(*[decorateFunc]*)

-If *decorateFunc* is specified, sets the decorate function used when joining the vertical gridlines to SVG elements.
+If *decorateFunc* is specified, sets the decorate function used when joining the vertical gridlines to SVG elements or drawing canvas gridlines.
 If not specified, returns the current decorate function.

 <a name="gridline_yDecorate" href="#gridline_yDecorate">#</a> *gridline*.**yDecorate**(*[decorateFunc]*)

-If *decorateFunc* is specified, sets the decorate function used when joining the horizontal gridlines to SVG elements.
+If *decorateFunc* is specified, sets the decorate function used when joining the horizontal gridlines to SVG elements or drawing canvas gridlines.
 If not specified, returns the current decorate function.

 ### SVG Specific Properties